Verlander gets win despite ejection as Astros down Rays 15-1

 Houston’s hitters didn’t give Morton nearly as warm of a reception in his first trip to Minute Maid Park since signing with the Rays.
 The Astros tagged him for seven hits and a season-high six runs in four innings, which tied his shortest start this season.

+“They got me with that one, and then they took it to me on the mound,” Morton said with a laugh, referring to the video.

-Verlander’s ejection came with one out in the sixth and the Astros up 9-0 when he thought he struck out Tommy Pham.
-Instead the pitch was called a ball and the right-hander yelled something to home plate umpire Pat Hoberg.
+Verlander’s ejection came with the Astros up 9-0 when he thought he struck out Tommy Pham.
+Instead the pitch was called a ball, and the right-hander yelled something to home plate umpire Pat Hoberg.

 Pham then doubled to center on Verlander’s next pitch.
 Verlander then yelled at Hoberg at least three times before he threw him out just as Pham reached second base.
 Verlander continued to jaw at Hoberg while he walked off the field and after he reached the dugout.

+“My back was turned.
+I guess he heard what I said,” Verlander said.
+“I could have cleaned up the language a little bit but it wasn’t toward him, it was toward my opinion of the call and he took exception to that.”

 Verlander (16-5) allowed four hits and struck out four in 5 1/3 innings while lowering his ERA to an AL-leading 2.69.
 His early exit helped end a streak of seven straight games with double-digit strikeouts.
-But Verlander, who leads the majors with 243 strikeouts, stayed around long enough to collect his 16th win, which ranks second in the majors.
+But Verlander, who leads the majors with 243 strikeouts, stayed around long enough to collect his 16th win, which ranks second in the big leagues.

+“I’m not sure he made hardly any mistakes,” manager A.J.
+Hinch said.
+“I told him not to let the last inning ruin his day.
+I thought he threw a great game.”

 It was a much different performance than Verlander’s previous start, when he threw a two-hitter in a 2-1 loss to the Tigers.